stackblitz/webcontainer-docs/docs/tutorial/2-setting-up-webcontainers.md

 Cross-Origin-Opener-Policy: same-origin
 ```

 Let's get these set.
-Open your `vite.config.js` file (or create it in in your app's root directory if it doesn't exist) and add the following code:
+Open your `vite.config.js` file (or create it in your app's root directory if it doesn't exist) and add the following code:

 ::: code-group